MMike17/ArtOfRally_MatchingDates/Readme.md

 There is no UI hot reload.\
 Please enable this mod and change settings **before** entering the career menu.

+This mod might lock some cars out of career mode entirely.

 ## Installation